nh-server/switch-guide/docs/index.md

 * Backup, edit, and restore saves for many games
 * Play games for older systems with various emulators, using RetroArch or other standalone emulators
 * Safely update to the latest system version without fear of losing access to homebrew
-- Safely customise your device while retaining access to Nintendo online services &nbsp;
+- Safely customise your device while retaining full access to Nintendo online services &nbsp;

 ### **What do I need to know before starting?**

+As previously mentioned, this guide will take a minimum of an hour to fully complete.
+Please responsibly set aside this time before your first run-through.

 Acknowledge that EVERY time you modify your system, there is always the potential for an UNRECOVERABLE brick.
 A brick is a damaged device that no longer functions; something that becomes as "useful as a brick".
 On the Switch, they're rare, but still a possibility -- so make sure you read the directions carefully before performing them, and follow them EXACTLY.